josmar-crwdstffng/angular/aio/content/guide/zone.md

 </code-example>

 By default, all asynchronous operations are inside the Angular zone, which triggers change detection automatically.
-Another common case is when you don't want to trigger change detection.
+Another common case is when you do not want to trigger change detection.
 In that situation, you can use another `NgZone` method: [`runOutsideAngular()`](api/core/NgZone#runoutsideangular).

 <code-example format="typescript" language="typescript">